argilla-io/distilabel/docs/sections/learn/distiset.md

 })
 ```

-### Push to HuggingFace hub
+### Push to Hugging Face Hub

-Pushes the internal subsets to a huggingface repo, where each one of the subsets will be a different configuration, so it's easy to download them and continue working with any of the pieces.
+Pushes the internal subsets to a Hugging Face repo, where each one of the subsets will be a different configuration, so it's easy to download them and continue working with any of the pieces.

 ```python
 ds.push_to_hub(